FraunhoferIOSB/FAAAST-Service/docs/source/assetconnections/opcua_assetconnection.md

 All NodeIds (also below) are specified in the ExpandedNodeId format (see [OPC UA Reference, Part 6](https://reference.opcfoundation.org/v104/Core/docs/Part6/5.3.1/), Section ExpandedNodeId).
 In the following you can see two examples.

-If the value is an array, it's possible to reference a specific element of the array.
-The index of the desired element is specified with square brackets, e.g. "[2]".
-If the value is multi-dimensional array, multiple indizes can be specified, e.g. "&#091;1&#093;&#091;3&#093;".
+If the value is an array, it’s possible to reference a specific element of the array.
+The index of the desired element is specified with square brackets, e.g. “[2]”.
+If the value is a multidimensional array, multiple indices can be specified, e.g. "&#091;1&#093;&#091;3&#093;".

 #### Example